-Get the message out and remind your network of contacts and partners of the importance of identifying, supporting, and developing prospective and current foster and kinship care families.
-Use these emails in your news releases, newsletters, websites, talking points, or other products.
-These messages promote National Foster Care Month 2018 as it pays special attention to the importance of supporting kinship connections.
-The emails also point audiences to resources on the National Foster Care Month webpage.
+Get the message out and remind your contacts and partners how the foster care system can support a process for strengthening families' capacity to nurture and provide for their children’s well-being.
+The sample emails below can be used within your news releases, newsletters, websites, talking points, or other products.
+These messages promote National Foster Care Month 2019 and its theme: “Foster care as a support to families, not a substitute for parents.”
+It also points audiences to the resources available on the National Foster Care Month webpage.

 Subject: How to get involved with National Foster Care Month in your community